-The economic impact of the current crises on the global economy and overall business activities cannot be assessed with reasonable certainty at this stage due to the high level of uncertainty resulting from the inability to reliably predict the outcome.
+The economic impact of the current crises on the global economy and overall business activities cannot be assessed with reasonable certainty at this stage.

-Management has examined the particular circumstances and risks to which the Company is exposed and has concluded that up until now, there is no significant impact on the Company's profitability.
-The Management will continue to closely monitor the situation and assess the need for action in the event that the above crises are prolonged.
+The Management is continuously assessing the particular circumstances and risks to which the Company is exposed to, taking particular steps to mitigate risks and threats to ensure the Company's stability and profitability.

+The Management will continue to closely monitor the situation and assess the need for action if the above crises are prolonged.